-During this year we will look at how HR is evolving – to the point where the term HR itself is starting to be challenged, with more companies utilizing human-centric terms like “People & Culture” or “Employee Experience.”
+In 2022, the HR committee investigated how HR is evolving – to the point where the term HR itself is starting to be challenged, with more companies utilizing human-centric terms like “People & Culture” or “Employee Experience.”
 With more and more hybrid working models, employers must consider how to monitor and promote their employee’s mental health and well-being, and with the competition for talent globally being so fierce, employers must offer more flexible and holistic working conditions in order to attract the right people.
 On top of it all, Leaders must learn to lead new kind of workforce.
 This year we will investigate these changes in the HR organization, and what companies are doing to make room for employees while maintaining company culture, employee engagement & ultimately drive performance with an aligned business and people strategy.

-The Evolution of HR: Employee Mental Health & Well Being (Q1)
+The Evolution of HR: Employee Mental Health & Well Being

 In times of disruption, leaders must be intentional about building workplace culture where